GD&T and Tolerancing Practice Test

 1 / 20

-The average dimension of a part
+The minimum allowable size of a part

 Next Question